The median monthly rent was £730 for England, recorded between April 2020 and March 2021; this is the highest ever recorded.

-London had the highest median monthly rent at £1,425; this is more than double the median monthly rent for England.
+London had the highest median monthly rent at £1,430; this is nearly double the median monthly rent for England.

-Figure 1: Median monthly private rental prices increased with number of bedrooms
+Figure 1: Median monthly private rental prices increases with number of bedrooms

 Private rental prices increased with property size

-The median monthly rent in England was £700.
-The highest monthly rent was for properties with four or more bedrooms (£1,300), compared with the lowest monthly rent at £400, which was for single rooms.
+The median monthly rent in England was £730.
+The property size with the highest monthly rent was properties with four or more bedrooms (£1,350).
+Single rooms had the lowest monthly rent of all property sizes, at £412.

-There was a large difference in median monthly rents between studios (£550) and single rooms (£400), which could have been driven by high volumes of data in the sample of studios located in London and the South East (representing just under half of the sample size).
+The difference in median monthly rents between studios (£575) and single rooms (£412) could have been driven by high volumes of data in the sample of studios located in London and the South East (representing just under half of the sample size).

 The interquartile range increased with property size.
 The spread of rents was greatest for the "four or more bedrooms" category because of the inclusion of very large properties.
 The correspondingly higher rents of these large properties drove the sharp increase in both median rent and spread of rents in this category compared with three-bedroom properties.Nôl i'r tabl cynnwys